Laboratory introduction

 Geoscience Online Safety

-The content of the course has been developed by the local working environment committee, LAMU.
-Therefore, it takes Danish laws and regulations into account, and contains the guidelines that apply at Geoscience, Aarhus University.
+The content of the course has been developed by the local working environment committee (LAMU) at the Department of Geoscience.
+Therefore, it takes Danish laws and regulations into account, and contains the guidelines that apply at Aarhus University.

 The information is divided into different modules, each module ends with a few questions that you have to answer.
-It usually takes 2 hours to finish all modules and tests.
+It takes 2-3 hours to complete all modules and tests.

-To register for the e-learning system, you must send your AU-ID (usually au12345) via e-mail to Charlotte.
+To register for the e-learning system, you must send your AU-ID (usually of the format au12345) via e-mail to sekretariat@geo.au.dk.
 The system we use for e-learning is supported by Aarhus University, so currently users without an AU-ID are not accepted.

 Before starting laboratory projects all new lab users (employees, students and guests) must receive a basic introduction to work environmental issues at the Department of Geoscience, as well as safety issues related to laboratories.